Q: What is the Medicare Levy Surcharge?

 This rebate is now age and income tested.
 This rebate is available on all ACA Health hospital and extras products.

 Please visit the Private Health Website to check if a rebate applies to your age and income level.

 As a member of ACA Health Benefits Fund you can choose the rebate claiming method that best suits you.
-You need to decide whether you want to receive the reduced premium or if you want to have it reimbursed at tax time, if you are eligible for the rebate.

 You can receive the rebate as either:

 - A premium reduction through ACA Health; or

 - A refundable tax rebate in your annual tax return

 Q: What is Lifetime Health Cover and how does it affect me?